ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 [derived values](#derivedvalues) and without them we cannot fully switch to models.

+Please note that all optional fields can be left uninitialized (zero values).

 ### Name

 * `string` attribute, **mandatory**
 * name (ID) of the descriptor
-* it should be unique across all registered descriptors from all initialized plugins
+* it MUST be unique across all registered descriptors from all initialized plugins

 ### NBKeyPrefix

 * `string` attribute, optional
-* key prefix that the scheduler should watch in NB (e.g. `etcd`) to receive all values described by this descriptor
+* key prefix that the scheduler should watch in an NB (for example, `etcd`) to receive all values described by this descriptor
-* descriptors for derived values do not need to define this field - the values they describe do not come from NB directly, instead get derived from other values which are in the scope of other descriptors
+* descriptors for derived values do not need to define this field - the values they describe do not come from NB directly, instead get derived from other values which are in scope of other descriptors
-* [model][kvscheduler-terminology] can be used to obtain the key prefix using `KeyPrefix()` method - [here is an example][nb-key-prefix]
+* [model][kvscheduler-terminology] can be used to obtain the key prefix using the `KeyPrefix()` method - [here is an example][nb-key-prefix]

 ### KeySelector

 * **mandatory** callback: `func(key string) bool`
-* a predicate that should select (i.e. return true) for keys identifying values described by the given descriptor
+* a predicate that should select (i.e. return true) for keys identifying values described by this descriptor
-* typically, selector uses `IsKeyValid` from the value [model][kvscheduler-terminology] to check if the key is valid for the model - [here is an example][key-selector]
+* typically, a selector uses the `IsKeyValid` method from the value [model][kvscheduler-terminology] to check if the key is valid for the model
+  \- [here is an example][key-selector]

 ### ValueTypeName